Why Does My Cat Nuzzle My Armpit? 5 Common Reasons

 why does my cat nuzzle my armpit

-Why is my cat obsessed with my armpit?
+Why does my cat nuzzle my armpit?

 If you’re wondering why your cat nuzzles your armpit, the following might explain the behavior.